jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

-The test is possible to perform since all our involved variables are categorical, meaning that all our outcomes are mutually exclusive (you cannot be dead and alive, or in first and second class at the same time) and the total probability for all outcomes adds up to 1 (meaning you have to be either be dead or alive etc).
+The test is possible to perform since all our involved variables are categorical, meaning that all our outcomes are mutually exclusive (you cannot be dead and alive, or in first and second class at the same time) and the total probability of all outcomes adds up to 1 (meaning you have to be either be dead or alive etc).

-Explained very shortly to do a chi squared test we calculate our chi square statistic, $\chi^2$, as a normalized sum of the squared deviations between observed and expected frequencies and then compare the statistic to a critical value (found in a table) based on our chosen confidence level and the degrees of
+Explained very shortly to do a chi-squared test we calculate our chi-square statistic, $\chi^2$, as a normalized sum of the squared deviations between observed and expected frequencies and then compare the statistic to a critical value (found in a table) based on our chosen confidence level and the degrees of